 But if one of your employees asks for a loan, should you do it?
-And if you do loan a staff member money, how can you do it responsibly?
-Here are a few things to think about if you’re considering employee loans.
+And if you do extend loans to employees, how can you do it responsibly?
+There are a lot of variables to consider, which is why we created this guide.

-Giving employee loans might actually have some benefits for your business:
+Giving loans to employees might actually have some benefits for your business, including:

-Unfortunately, not all employer loan stories end well.
+Unfortunately, not all employee loan stories end well.
 Some of the problems you may run into include:

-If you don’t want to lend money from your business, there may be a few alternatives that could help your employee when they need to borrow money.
+If you don’t want to extend loans to your employees, there may be a few alternatives that could help your employee when they need to borrow money.

 Chances are good that if your employee is asking you for a loan, they’re desperate.
 Maybe they’re faced with unexpected car repairs, medical bills for a family member, or even something like a surprise furnace replacement.

-If you do decide to offer loana, it’s important to remember these 5 points to make sure everything goes as smoothly as possible.
+If you do decide to offer an employee loan program, it’s important to remember these five points to make sure everything goes as smoothly as possible.

 Formalize your lending arrangements to protect your business.
-Establish guidelines for your employee lending program, because chances are that if one employee gets a loan from you, others will ask.
+Establish guidelines for your employee loan program, because chances are that if one employee gets a loan from you, others will ask.